-The 2006 Edition and the 2017 Women in Congress Updates
+The 2007 Edition and the 2020 Women in Congress Update

-In scope, structure, and concept, the 2006 edition of Women in Congress differed substantially from its predecessors.
-Increasing diversity and the unprecedented growth in the number of women in Congress in the latter part of the 20th century necessitated a revised and expanded edition.
-The changing characteristics and increasing influence of women Members are reflected in the former Members’ profiles which were expanded (averaging 2,000 words), with an emphasis on congressional service.
-Some profiles of outstanding House and Senate careers are longer while the profiles of widows who served brief terms and for whom the record is fragmentary at best are shorter.
-Each profile consists of a brief section on the Member’s precongressional career, followed, where possible, by a detailed analysis of the subject’s first campaign for congressional office; subsequent re-election efforts; information about committee assignments, leadership, and major legislative initiatives; and a brief summary of the Member’s postcongressional career.
+In scope, structure, and concept, the 2007 edition of Women in Congress differed substantially from its predecessors.
+In the 15 years since the previous edition, the number of women in Congress had increased, as had their power and diversity.
+As a result, the profiles of former Members were expanded (averaging 2,000 words), with an emphasis on their congressional service.
+Some profiles of prominent House and Senate careers are longer in length, while the profiles of widows who served brief terms and for whom the historical record is fragmentary at best are shorter.
+Each profile consists of a brief section on the Member’s precongressional career, followed, where possible, by a detailed analysis of her first campaign for congressional office; subsequent re-election efforts; information about committee assignments, leadership, and major legislative initiatives; and a brief summary of the Member’s postcongressional career.

-Bibliographic information is provided at the end of each profile, and, where applicable, information about the location of a Member’s manuscript collection is included at the end of their individual profiles.
-Manuscript information drawn from House and Senate records is used to compile and maintain the online Biographical Directory of the U.S. Congress at http://bioguide.congress.gov.
-The editors reference Members’ major manuscript collections and other repositories with significant holdings, e.g., the transcript of an oral history or extended correspondence.
+Where applicable, information about a Member’s manuscript collection is included at the end of her individual profile, as are references to other repositories with significant holdings, including oral history transcripts.
 This information provides a resource for the general reader and a starting point for the scholarly researcher.
-Additionally, contextual essays describing four successive generations of Congresswomen analyze political and institutional developments affecting women’s participation in Congress.
-Appendices include tables on women’s committee assignments, leadership positions, and familial connections in Congress.
+Additionally, contextual essays describing four successive generations of Congresswomen analyze the political and institutional developments that affected their participation in Congress.
+Appendices include tables on women’s committee assignments and leadership positions, among other data.
 Photographs of each Member also are included.